devmnj/react-prismic-blog-master/README.md

 ```
 ## Run the project
 You can run the project using the *npm start* script.

+# Escape

+I used redux toolkit in the project, it does work while development.
+I trying to deploy on Vercel, it didn't make. **I need a hand for fix the issue**.
 ## More guides on Prismic

 More guide on Prismic CMS can be found on [Javascript Superuser](http://javascriptsu.wordpress.com/tag/prismic) blog